Faride Raful

-Faride Virginia Raful Soriano is a lawyer, politician, and radio and TV presenter from the Dominican Republic.
-She is the current senator of the National District.
-She also serves as senate majority leader.
+Faride Raful ([faˈɾi.ðe raˈful]; full name: Faride Virginia Raful y Soriano de Rodríguez; born 24 October 1979) is a lawyer, politician, and radio and TV presenter from the Dominican Republic.
+She was the senator of the National District and Senate majority leader, and is currently serving as Minister of the Interior.

 Life and career

-Raful was born in Santo Domingo, to politician and poet Tony Raful, winner of the 2014 National Prize of Literature, and his wife Grey Soriano.
+Raful was born in Santo Domingo, to politician and poet Tony Raful (of Lebanese descent), winner of the 2014 Dominican Prize of Literature, and his wife Grey Soriano, a lawyer and political scientist.

 She studied law at the Pontificia Universidad Católica Madre y Maestra; she obtained a master's degree in telecommunications law and information technology at Charles III University of Madrid.
 She has also studied at the University of Salamanca and the University of Andes.

 In radio Raful has worked as radio host and producer in Sin Tacones Ni Corbatas in 95.7FM La Nota and in Voces Propias of Z101.
 In television she worked as a TV host at NCDN.

 In the 2010 congressional election Raful was a Dominican Revolutionary Party candidate for deputy of the National District, but lost.
 Six years later, she ran again for deputy, this time for the Modern Revolutionary Party, winning a seat in the lower house of the Dominican Congress.

-2020 election
+Senator for the National District

-In the 2020 Dominican General Election, Raful was elected as the senator for the National District, beating Rafael Paz of the Dominican Liberation Party, And Vinicio Castillo of the Social Christian Reformist Party.
+In the 2020 Dominican General Election, Raful was elected as the senator for the National District, beating Rafael Paz of the People's Force, And Vinicio Castillo of the Social Christian Reformist Party.
 She also became the spokeswoman of her party in the senate.